Postdoctoral Fellows

 Email: ivelezur@fau.edu

-I work with Dr. Monica Rosselli to collaborate with the 1FloridaADRC (https://1floridaadrc.org), one of the NIH's Alzheimer's Disease Research Centers (ADRC).
-My research focus is to explore methods to evaluate and diagnose individuals from diverse cultural backgrounds in a sensitive manner, including cognitively normal individuals and those presenting early signs of neurodegenerative diseases, to find effective methods for early diagnosis treatment.
-This framework emphasizes the role of cultural factors, quality and level of education, and language experience (i.e., bilingualism) in assessments and interventions on the progression of abnormal aging in culturally and ethnically diverse samples; including the complex interplay between bilingualism, cultural factors, cognitive decline, and biological markers of neurodegeneration.
+Velez-Uribe works with Monica Rosselli, Ph.D., to collaborate with the 1FloridaADRC (https://1floridaadrc.org), one of the National Institutes of Health’s (NIH) Alzheimer's Disease Research Centers (ADRC).
+Her research focus is to explore methods to evaluate and diagnose individuals from diverse cultural backgrounds in a sensitive manner, including cognitively normal individuals and those presenting early signs of neurodegenerative diseases, to find effective methods for early diagnosis treatment.
+This framework emphasizes the role of cultural factors, quality and level of education, and language experience (i.e., bilingualism) in assessments and interventions on the progression of abnormal aging in culturally and ethnically diverse samples, including the complex interplay between bilingualism, cultural factors, cognitive decline and biological markers of neurodegeneration.